DEV Community

 I originally posted an extended version of this on my blog.
 It's part of a series about LINQ and other C# features.

 Today a friend asked me about LINQ.
-I guess she was studying for a technical interview.
-So, dear Alice, this is what LINQ is and these are the most common LINQ methods with examples in C#.
+She was studying for a technical interview.
+So, dear Alice: This is what LINQ is and these are the most common LINQ methods with examples in C#.

 Language-Integrated Query (LINQ) is the declarative way of working with collections in C#.
-LINQ works with databases and xml files, too.
 The most common LINQ methods are: Where, Select, Any GroupBy and FirstOrDefault.
-LINQ has an API syntax, extensions methods on the IEnumerable type, and a query syntax, a SQL-like syntax.
+Apart from extensions methods on the IEnumerable type, LINQ has a query syntax, a SQL-like syntax.

 1. LINQ is declarative